Azure-Samples/eventgrid-viewer-blazor/README.md

 # EventGrid Viewer Blazor application

 The EventGrid Viewer Blazor application can be used to view Azure EventGrid messages in realtime using ASP.Net Core Blazor and SignalR.
-For those who would like to secure the application, the EventGrid Viewer Blazor application can be easily configured via appsettings to use Azure AD authentication, Azure KeyVault & Managed Identities.
+For those who would like to secure the application, the EventGrid Viewer Blazor application can be easily configured via appsettings to use Entra ID authentication, Azure KeyVault & Managed Identities.

 ![Build](https://github.com/Azure-Samples/eventgrid-viewer-blazor/workflows/Build/badge.svg)